Tech Insights – October 2020

 Google makes new updates to Android Studio:

-Just last week, Google released and launched version 4.1 of Android Studio, which is it’s IDE for developing apps in Android.
-The update is supposed to have a number of features with improvements to help developers.
-According to TechCrunch, “the team also fixed a whopping 2,370 bugs during this release cycle and closed 275 public issues”(TechCrunch).
+Just last week, Google released and launched version 4.1 of Android Studio, which is the IDE for developing Android apps.
+The update is supposed to have several features with improvements to help developers.
+TechCrunch said, “The team also fixed 2,370 bugs during this release cycle and closed 275 public issues” (TechCrunch).

 Google makes new updates to Android Studio

-Interested in learning more about Android App Development.
+Interested in learning more about Android App Development?

-Voting just got easier: Google Maps, Search and Assistant can help you find polling locations:
+Voting just got easier: Google Maps, Search, and Assistant can help you find polling locations:

 Voting just got easier: Google Maps, Search and Assistant can help you find polling locations

-When it comes to Google Search, you can look up “ballot drop boxes near me”, which will show you a new tool to lookup the address that you are registered to vote at to “help you find a drop box or polling place accordingly”(TechCrunch).
-For your Assistant-ran devices such as Nest Mini, Nest Hub or even your Android phone, you can ask Google where to vote and Assistant has the ability to find out the information since it has knowledge of your current location.
-And finally, Google Maps helps by searching for voting locations in-app that will ultimately take you to Google Search to find the exact location.
+When it comes to Google Search, you can look up “ballot drop boxes near me,” which will show you a new tool to lookup the address that you are registered to vote at to “help you find a drop box or polling place accordingly” (TechCrunch).
+For your Assistant-ran devices such as Nest Mini, Nest Hub, or even your Android phone, you can ask Google where to vote, and the Assistant can find out the information since it knows your current location.
+And finally, Google Maps helps by searching for voting locations in-app, which will ultimately take you to Google Search to find the exact location.
 Once you have found the location you are registered for, you can go back into Maps and begin directions to your polling location.

 Since March, food, drinks and shopping apps have seen growth of 50% more than year-after-year growth in the U.S.